hiciefte/translate-java-property-files/SECURITY_STRATEGY.md

 # Use email: bisquser@not-existing-domain.com

 # Export the GPG public key to add to GitHub
-gpg --list-secret-keys --keyid-format LONG
+gpg --list-secret-keys --keyid-format=long
-# Note the key ID after "sec rsa4096/[KEY_ID]"
+# Note the key ID after "sec   rsa4096/[KEY_ID]" (it's the long string of hex characters)
 gpg --armor --export [KEY_ID] > ~/translation_bot_gpg.pub

 # Configure git to use the GPG key